nwisn/cmdnet/README.md

 # cmdnet
-correlation matrix distance analysis of an ensemble of networks
+This package computes correlation matrix distance statistics for an ensemble of networks.